-Margaret is an Educational Psychologist working in Medway.
+Margaret is a retired Educational Psychologist.
 Margaret also works as a volunteer on our Bereavement Support Weekends, often with the Parent/Carers’ Group.

 Ess is a Nurse and has worked for many years within the palliative care setting.
-Ess works closely with the Programme Manager and Fundraising Officer to write many of our grant applications.
+Ess works closely with the CEO and Fundraising Officers supporting our fundraising activities.

 Joan’s role includes managing the charity’s finances, and ensuring statutory regulations are met.